- General InformationThis topic

 Week 5 and Week 6

 In the notes below, Theorem 4.4 part (b) and its proof, and the proof of the Jordan–Hölder Theorem in Appendix 5.5, are NOT examinable.

 - Week 8 and Week 9

 On Mon, Nov 5 we have a revision lecture (instead of a usual lecture), at the usual time but not at the usual place: 10–12, Queens LG3.
 We have no tutorial on Friday Nov 9.

 In the notes below, Section 6.3 (Digression: Minimal normal subgroups) is not examinable.

-Proofs concerning commutator subgroups and Theorem 6.9 in the Section 6 notes will be covered in week 8.For the purposes of the final examination, you are only responsible to know one proof of the simplicity of An for n greater than or equal to 5, and you are only responsible for one proof that S6 has an outer automorphism.
+Week 10 and Week 11For the purposes of the final examination, you are only responsible to know one proof of the simplicity of An (for n greater than or equal to 5), and you are only responsible to know one proof that S6 has an outer automorphism.

-- The rubric for the Group Theory exam will be: "You should attempt all questions.
-Marks awarded are shown next to the questions.".
+- The rubric for the exam will be: "You should attempt all questions.
+Marks awarded are shown next to the questions".
 Calculators will not be permitted in the exam.

 - Sample solutions are not provided for past Group Theory exam papers, since it is best to work out the solutions for yourself and to understand the concepts involved.
 See also your lecture notes for help.
-Once you have worked out a solution to an exam question, you should think about how to check it, as this will be important on the final exam.
+Once you have worked out a solution to an exam question, you should think about how to check it, as this is a useful skill for the final exam.
 If you have any questions about a solution that you have worked out and tried to check, I will be very happy to answer these questions.
 Please email me for an appointment.